 This ban does not include streaming shows on Netflix, taking pictures, using GPS navigation software, surfing the web, and using a smartphone for any other purpose.
 This ban also does not include talking on a phone while driving.
 However, many local communities have such ordinances, especially around schools.

 Furthermore, the cell phone ban does not apply to hands-free devices.
 Contrary to popular myth, hands-free is not the same thing as risk-free.
 These devices are cognitively and visually distracting.
 Moreover, hands-free devices give many drivers a false sense of security.

 If a driver violates the state or local cell phone ban and causes a crash, the tortfeasor (negligent driver) could be liable for damages as a matter of law.
 In these instances, the applicable safety law establishes the standard of care.

 But in all other instances, crash victims must establish a lack of reasonable care to obtain compensation for their injuries.
 Most Michigan jurors require a pattern of carelessness.
 For example, an occasional sip of coffee while driving is probably excusable.
 But if the tortfeasor is eating a breakfast value meal while driving, the tortfeasor probably violated the duty of care.

 Damages in car crash cases usually include compensation for economic losses, such as medical bills, as well as noneconomic losses, such as pain and suffering.

 Distracted driver crash victims have several legal options.
-For a free consultation with an experienced Michigan distracted driving accident attorney, contact Buchanan Firm.
+For a free consultation with an experienced Grand Rapids car accident attorney, contact Buchanan Firm.
 Attorneys can connect victims with doctors, even if they have no money or insurance.